fehyee/Password-Strength-Classifier---NLP/README.md

 ## Is the model Optimal for predictions?
 Yes!!!
-The model is optimal for predictions and can be used for as a model for other preprocessed datasets.
+The model is optimal for predictions and can be used as a model for other preprocessed classification datasets.